zugaldia/android-robocar/docs/pages/hardware.md

 * Motor controller, to connect your motors to the Raspberry Pi.

-  * Recommended: Adafruit's [DC & Stepper Motor HAT for Raspberry Pi](https://www.adafruit.com/products/2348) ($22.50).
+  * Recommended: Adafruit's [DC & Stepper Motor Hat for Raspberry Pi](https://www.adafruit.com/products/2348) ($22.50).
 We've ported the Python library to Android so that you can control your motors from Java. **Note: some basic soldering required.**

   * Alternative: Adafruit's [16-Channel 12-bit PWM/Servo Driver - I2C interface - PCA9685](https://www.adafruit.com/product/815) ($14.95). **Note: some basic soldering required.**